Almohad campaign against Portugal (1190–1191)

 The Almohad Caliphate launched a major offensive against the Kingdom of Portugal in the spring of 1190 that lasted into the summer of 1191.
 The Caliph Yaʿqūb al-Manṣūr crossed over from Africa to take personal command of his forces.
 The campaign of 1190 was underwhelming because of assistance Portugal received from passing armies of the Third Crusade.
 The sieges of Tomar, Santarém and Silves had to be abandoned, but the caliph overwintered in Seville.
-The campaign of 1191 reversed Portugal's recent reconquistas (reconquests), captured Silves after a second siege and pushed the frontier north to the Tagus.
+The campaign of 1191 reversed Portugal's recent reconquests, captured Silves after a second siege and pushed the frontier north to the Tagus.

 1190 expedition

 Yaʿqūb al-Manṣūr spent most of 1188–1189 preparing an expedition against Portugal.
 In September 1189, Silves was captured by King Sancho I of Portugal with help from some crusaders on their way to join the siege of Acre.
 In April 1190, al-Manṣūr finally launched his invasion.
 The Bayān al-mughrib of Ibn ʿIdhārī reports that around this time he defeated a fleet of northern crusaders near the Strait of Gibraltar, capturing many and receiving praise from the poets.